Updated: Feb 28

 WHEN TO BOOK YOUR CAKE SMASH

 *Are you wanting the photos for the party?
 Need them for a particular date?
 What are you going to do with the photos?
-Print them, make a banner etc?
+Print them, make a banner, etc?
 Give yourself LOTS of time so you don't add any extra stress!
-Book at least 1 month prior to needing the final photos!
+Book at least 2-3 weeks prior to needing the final photos!

 *If you are booking with me, keep in mind my weekends book up quite far in advance so if you know you want to do da smash book the date sooner than later and book it a month prior to needing the final photos if you can!